© 2007-2011 Bob Hackett and Peter Cundall

 13 November 1944:

-At 0950, arrives at the Shushan Islands, E of
+At 0950, the convoy arrives at the Ssu Chiao Shan (Shushan Islands), E of Shanghai.

 14 November 1944:

 155 miles E of Shanghai.
 About midnight, LtCdr Gordon W. Underwood’s (USNA ‘32) USS SPADEFISH (SS-411) fires five torpedoes by radar bearings at GYOKUYO MARU being towed by kaibokan CD-8 towards Shanghai.
 Hit by several torpedoes, GYOKUYO MARU sinks at 31-04N, 125-58E.
-Casualties are unknown, but most passengers and crew had been taken off before the sinking.
+46 crewmen, 100 troops and unknown number of passengers are KIA.
+Also lost are 100 of 188 14th EMB squadron’s men and 121 of 186 15th EMB squadron’s men.
+CD-28 rescues survivors and at 1900 arrives at Ssu Chiao Shan.

 19 November 1944: